AlexeyBeley/horey/alert_system/README.md

 * Grafana: Triggers Lambda directly from a Bash script using AWS CLI.
 * Opensearch: Monitor alert sends notification to SNS topic.
-* Production_service: both writes logs to Cloudwatch logs and sends metrics to the Cloudwatch service.
+* Production_service: Writes logs to Cloudwatch Logs service and sends metrics to the Cloudwatch service.
 </pre>

 Components: